How We Keep the Sale of Your Business Confidential

 It should be noted by business owners that may be thinking of selling their own business that it is very difficult to maintain confidentiality if you are dealing directly with buyers.
 By using an intermediary, there is a third party to maintain a barrier between the business identity and the buyer until the buyer is qualified and signs a confidentiality agreement.

-While there is no way to absolutely guarantee that confidentiality will be maintained, this system works well.
+This system works well.
 For the business owner, the alternative - not putting their business on the market - has a risk also -- a lower selling price or no sale at all.

 BayState Business Brokers, 61 North Beacon Street, Suite 203 Boston, MA 02134